 Behavior Modification Plans

 Adding a new family member is an important event, and finding a reputable breeder will give you the best chance of having a long relationship with a healthy and temperamentally sound dog.
-Selecting a breeder can be daunting, as there are many options, both when choosing a breeder and connecting with an individual breeder.
-We can evaluate breeders to help you find the best puppy or adult dog for your lifestyle.
+Selecting a breeder can be daunting, as there are many options, both when choosing the breed or type of dog and when connecting with an individual breeder or adoption group.
+We can guide you on how to decide what type of dog is the best fit for your goals and lifestyle.
+Once you've narrowed down what you are looking for, we can recommend and evaluate breeders to help you find a puppy or adult dog that is most compatible with your household.

-Once you have found a breeder, we'll help make sure you're prepared for a new addition.
-From puppy-proofing your home to arranging a daily routine, it's best to have a plan before your puppy arrives.
+Once you have made the decision to get a new dog, we'll help make sure you're prepared for a new addition.
+From puppy-proofing your home to arranging a daily routine, it's best to have a plan before your dog arrives.
 We provide recommendations on making your home safe for a puppy, how to handle the puppy's transition to his or her new environment, and setting a schedule for your first days with your new family member.
 Crate training, house training, safe interactions with children, and introductions to other household animals are some of the most common topics covered.
 This consultation is tailored to your individual situation to address any questions that might arise when your puppy joins the home.